Technical SEO

 Google Priorities on Sitemaps

-Here are some key factors that Google prioritizes and utilizes when it comes to XML sitemaps.
+Here are some key factors that Google utilizes when it comes to sitemaps.

 • All tag values in XML sitemaps must be entity escaped.